callinSwitzer/BeeSoundAnalysi_UofA/README.md

-# Sound analysis of bees for people at the U of A
+# Sound processing and data visualization for sounds of mating bees

 * Make an oscillogram in R (show time vs. sound)